axew3/phpbb-display-only-first-post/README.md

 # Display Only First Post
+Display Only the First Post to specified groups, and optionally append a custom content to the post text

 ## Installation

 Copy the extension into
 #### phpBB/ext/w3all/displayonlyfirstpost

-Go to "ACP" > "Customise" > "Extensions" and enable the "Display Only First Post" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Display Only First Post" extension

-Set Groups, Forums IDS and Custom Content options into related extension ACP settings page.
+Set Groups, Forums IDS and Custom Content options into related extension ACP settings page

 ## License